dmbarbour/glas/docs/GlasApps.md

 ### Live Coding Extensions

-To support live coding, we introduce a `sys.reload()` method to scan for updates in the configuration or source code and apply changes.
-For true live coding, an application would reload repeatedly in a stable transaction loop.
-But in some cases, we might reload only on specific events, such as a user pushing a button.
+To support live coding, a runtime might introduce a `sys.refl.reload(Filters)` method.
+This asks the runtime to scan for updates in the configuration and transitive source dependencies, recompile, and apply changes.
+If called within the stable prefix of a transaction loop, this becomes a continuous request.
+Aside from reloading external files, perhaps we could introduce a `sys.refl.patch.*` API to rewrite the application namespace, or let code be sourced partially from application state.
+This provides a controlled form of self-modifying code.

-To support a smooth transition, the runtime will evaluate `switch()` (if defined) as the first operation in the updated code.
-This will be evaluated repeatedly until it succeeds, allowing the application to control when transitions occur.
-Meanwhile, the runtime continues running the prior version of the application.
-Unlike start, switch should assume the runtime state has open file handles, network sockets, and other ad-hoc state.
+To support a smooth transition, the runtime will evaluate a `switch()` method as the first operation in the updated code.
+The will be retried until it succeeds, allowing the application to run tests and control the handoff.
+While updates are ongoing, the runtime may heuristically skip intermediate versions.
+With access to edit history, a runtime can heuristically search backwards for the most recent version that switches successfully.
+Unlike start, switch must assume the application has open file handles, network sockets, etc..

-### Application Settings
+### Application Specific Settings

 Applications may define ad-hoc `settings.*` methods.
 Settings methods are purely functional and accessible when evaluating any 'application specific' configuration option, such as the HTTP/RPC port, mirroring, or FFI bindings.
 The runtime never directly observes application settings.
 Instead, the runtime observes a configuration, which may refer to application settings according to community conventions.

 ## Application Mirroring

-See [Glas Mirrors](GlasMirror.md).
 The essential idea is that we'll configure a distributed runtime for some applications.
+Leveraging the *transaction loop* model, we can run the same transaction loop on multiple nodes, and heuristically filter which concurrent 'threads' run where based on the first node-specific effect or load balancing.
+See [*Mirroring in Glas*](GlasMirror.md) for more.

-Leveraging the *transaction loop* features, one application can be distributed across multiple nodes.
-But to support this, effects APIs must be developed with the possibility for mirroring in mind.
+Configurations and effects APIs must be designed with mirroring in mind.

+Mirroring is application specific.
+Some configuration options should be mirror specific.
+Similar to application settings, mirror specific configuration options could be evaluated once for each mirror with implicit parameters for mirror settings.
+Some mirror settings might come from the configuration, others from observing mirror nodes after establishing the distributed runtime.

+Network interfaces abstracted through the configuration and are obviously mirror specific.
+If we open a TCP listener on network interface "xyzzy", we might ask the configuration what this means to each mirror.
+For each mirror we might return a list of actual hardware interfaces.
+Perhaps "xyzzy" is a specific interface on a specific mirror, and we only listen at one location.
+Or perhaps multiple mirrors will have an "xyzzy" interface, requiring a distributed transaction to open the distributed TCP listener.

+Of course, each incoming TCP connection would still be bound to a specific network interface on a specific mirror.
+If we initiate a connection, having multiple hardware interfaces might be interpreted as a non-deterministic choice.
+Though, it might be convenient to let the configuration distinguish "xyzzy-in" vs "xyzzy-out".

+Anyhow, we should think carefully about how a distributed runtime interacts with every effects API, not just network interfaces.
+A little attention here could greatly simplify distributed programming.

 ## Database Bindings